 Most major internet providers now impose some sort of data cap, with the exception of Charter Internet and Verizon.
 Here's a breakdown of five of the largest providers' policies:

 - AT&T: Lower cable speeds get 300 GB of data, higher tiers get 1 TB.
 Overages are charged at a rate of $10 per 50 GB, with a maximum of $100 in overage fees per billing cycle.
 You get a grace period of three billing cycles before being charged overages.
 An unlimited internet plan costs $30 per month unless you combine your AT&T cable television and internet bill - then unlimited internet is free.
 The fiber plan includes unlimited data.

-- Comcast: Most residential Xfinity customers receive 1 TB of data.
+- Comcast: Most residential Xfinity customers receive 1 TB of data with their Comcast internet plans.
 Overages cost $10 per 50 GB with a maximum of $200 per month, and you won't be charged until your third month of exceeding the limit.
 Comcast offers an unlimited internet plan for $50 extra per month.

 - CenturyLink: This provider imposes download limits rather than overall data caps.
 The cap is 150 GB for speed plans of 1.5Mbps or less, and 250 GB for plans over 1.5Mbps.
 While CenturyLink is currently trialing a usage-based program in Yakima, WA, the rest of their customers will not be charged for overages but may be asked to change to a higher tier.

 - Cable One: Data plans range between 300 GB and 500 GB per month, based upon speed package.
 Cable One Internet claims not to charge overage fees, however, some users report being notified that they will be automatically upgraded if they consistently exceed their data limit.